steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 The `Assembler` and the `PackageProvider` create the package, and the `Transport` is the "how" of how a package is transferred to a downstream repository.
-Choosing the `Transport` to be used depends on the support of the downstream repository for things like S/FTP, SWORD, or other protocols.
+Choosing the `Transport` to be used depends on the support of the downstream repository for things like S/FTP, SWORD, InvenioRDM (HTTP) or other protocols.

 For example, a BagIt `Assembler` and `PackageProvider` would produce BagIt packages.
 Those packages may be transported to downstream repositories using S/FTP, SWORDv2, or a custom Transport implementation.
 The `Transport` to be used is a